Contents

 Image: Making GDB Easier: The TUI Interface

-The split view (layout split) is especially handy when you need to correlate source lines with their generated assembly, for instance when debugging compiler optimization issues:
+The split view (layout split) is handy when you need to line up source with its generated assembly.
+That comes up often when you debug compiler optimization issues:

 GDB TUI split view showing source code and assembly side by side